The Pros and Cons of Owning Chickens in the Suburbs

 - They need to be protected: I'm pretty sure that if left to their own devices, our dogs would gobble up our chickens with no hesitation.
 If the ladies are out free-ranging in the backyard, the dogs cannot be let outside.
 If they even see them from the window they will bark and jump like absolute wild animals.
 It's probably the biggest negative for my family right now because we thought that our dogs would be friendly and gentle instead of bloodthirsty.

-- Birds of prey: In Texas, we have birds of prey in the sky and as a kid, I have seen them nab chickens in broad daylight.
+- They're vulnerable to predation: In Texas, we have birds of prey in the sky and as a kid, I have seen them nab chickens in broad daylight.
 If you let your chickens free-range, then that is a real risk that you are taking.
 There's also stray dogs, cats, raccoons, and even rats that can go after your birds.

 Are You Ready for Chicken Ownership?

-After my wife and I went through these exact pros and cons, we still came to the decision to be chicken owners.
+After my wife and I considered all these pros and cons, we decided the positives outweigh the negatives and decided to be chicken owners.
 They're a fun and productive animal to have on your property, and while they may not be for everyone, the eggs are still delicious.